 Sussex Cyclists offers members a way to maintain cardio-vascular fitness while also providing a social outlet.
 Rides start at multiple locations from Milton to Bethany and some include a “beer gathering” at the end.
 The group advocates safety and enjoyment.

 ALPINE SKIING provides some of the same health benefits as biking and some you may not have considered.
-Cross country skiing is known as one of the best aerobic exercises available, especially in winter.
+Cross country skiing is known as one of the best aerobic exercises available, especially as we gear up for winter.
 It may sound a bit far-fetched but there is an organized ski club nearby, and many members are retired–so a chance to connect as well!
 The Salisbury Ski Club (MD) has been in existence since 1964.
 It meets once a month usually at a local restaurant. ” Over the years, the Club has introduced hundreds of Delmarva residents to this increasingly popular sport which helps to ease the cold sting of Winter.”

 Like many of the other activities mentioned, swimming increases energy levels, helps contribute to a positive mental outlook and it also provides exercise without the sweat.
 Getting active and staying fit is just plain GOOD FOR US.
 It’s possible benefits include improved cardiovascular health and circulation, reduced arthritis, joint and knee pain, increase in bone density, stronger muscles, better balance, decrease in feelings of depression and isolation, increased cognitive function, better scores on memory tests, improved reaction time and weight maintenance.
 On a mental health note, the Alzheimer’s Association advocates regular physical activity as a way to combat dementia.